ChristopherDavenport/ChristopherDavenport.github.io/_posts/2016-05-02-EIS-WSO2-Google-Oauth2-Authentication.markdown

 layout: post
 title:  "EIS/WSO2 Oauth2.0 For Google Federated Authentication"
 date:   2016-05-01 12:31:11 -0400
-categories: EIS, WSO2, OAuth2, Google, SSO
+categories: EIS WSO2 OAuth2 Google SSO
 ---

 This blog post assumes that you already have a working instance of WSO2 IdentityService.
 I will also assume that you have a google domain.
 However if you have no problem asking for permission from your students then you don't need to do even that.